khakhalin/notes/00_queue_to_do.md

 * https://christophm.github.io/interpretable-ml-book/ - really nice explanations of ML tricks

 Main queue
+* Process the list of "How a DS can become a DE": https://www.reddit.com/r/datascience/comments/1ehoumf/applying_for_a_de_role_as_a_current_ds_is_3_weeks/
+* Update OLAP / OLTP distinction text
 * https://docs.python.org/3/library/typing.html - do another pass, including covariant, contravariant
+* SynapseML - what is it?
+* JFrog - what is it?
 * Pyspark
+    * Spark salting
+    * Spark repartition - when and how? (`.repartition(col, col ...)`)
     * ```.withColumn(colname, F.when(F.col("name")=='something', 1).otherwise(0))```
     * `.where`, `.when`
     * grouping and aggregation
+* ML flow flavor (adding stuff to make a model ML flow savable)
+* "ML flow client in Python" - what does it mean, in this case?
+* MlFlow - read some more to feel more comfortable
 * What are the differences between conda, pip, and miniforge, in practice?
 * watch some jira tutorial at some point
 * greatexpectations